 The programme is completely taught in English.
 The first two semesters are organised in five layers: infrastructure, programming, technology, methodology and application (in intercultural teams).
 The programme offers one course per layer and semester, apart from the layer methodology, which consists of two modules every semester.
 The third semester is dedicated to writing the Master's Thesis, as well as attending two seminars - a scientific master seminar and a seminar focussing on intercultural communication.
 The Master's thesis may be written in English or German.

-Academic calendar for students who has a 6 semester degree:
+Academic calendar for students who have a 6 semester degree:

-Academic calendar for students who has a 7 semester degree:
+Academic calendar for students who have a 7 semester degree:

 (the 2. or 3. semester can be completed at a partner university abroad)

 The programme places special emphasis on project work and intercultural teams.
 To encourage the development of communication and presentation skills, students present their work in written and oral form, both individually and in groups.

 The lecture series offers lectures of (foreign) visiting professors, presentations of research projects held by PhD students/postgraduate students and workshops about soft skills.

 One of the following modules must be choosen as elective course: